wolfgangasdf/gmail-attachment-remover/README.md

     * Gmail account (email): You can deal with multiple accounts with different settings.
     * Password: I suggest to use "application specific passwords" just click the button and get a password for "Mail".
     * Select a folder for mail backups.
+    * `Backup messages`: If selected a backup of the full messages will be downloaded before attachment removal.
+Very slow.
     * `limit`: select a maximum number of emails processed, e.g., 100.
 After this you can check the emails if everything is fine, further the process might take very long and google might interrupt the connection from time to time.
     * `label`: Gmail message label to be searched for, e.g. `removeattachments`.
 It is removed after attachment removal (doesn't work in conversation view, see above).
 If empty, this is ignored.
     * You can also give custom names for the "All Mail" and "Trash" folders - check the error log if the defaults don't work (e.g., other languages).